greentfrapp/cond-shift-neurons/README.md

 Briefly and on a high-level, here's what happens during metatest:

-*Assume a 3-way 1-shot classification task with a main classifier network.
+*Assume a 3-way 1-shot classification task with a main classifier network, where each sample is a 2-dimensional vector.
 The initialization of the main classifier network has been metatrained but has not seen the new metatest task.*

 <p align="center"><img src="images/original_network.png" alt="Main classifier network that takes in a 2-dimensional input and produces a 3-dimensional logit for classification." width="150px" height="whatever" align="center" style="display: block; margin:auto;"></p>